Physician Assistant Studies, M.P.A.S.

 For More InformationCollege of Health Professions Physician Assistant Studies Program

-PAs are employed in a wide variety of settings including:
+PAs are employed in a wide variety of health care settings including, but not limited to:

 - Family practice